 | Net monthly equivalent | £1,030 |

 The numbers tell a clear story.
-Unless you are hitting very high occupancy or premium nightly rates, long-term letting is actually more profitable after costs.
-The short-term model only wins when occupancy exceeds 70% consistently or your nightly rate is above £130 average.
+Unless you are hitting high occupancy or premium nightly rates, long-term letting is more profitable after costs.
+The short-term model only wins when occupancy consistently exceeds 70% or your average nightly rate clears £130.

 Who Is Actually Booking Short-Term Stays in Gibraltar?